 By using ssh command login to your Rocky Linux server as root user.

-Set a static IP address for your Linux machine.
+Set a static IP address for your Linux machine by using nmcli command.

 Set a hostname for the Elasticsearch server.